article · Certification difficulty & pass rates

 • The source-backed planning facts are CV0-004, maximum 90 questions, 90 minutes, mixed multiple-choice and performance-based format, 399 USD exam-fee context, and no prerequisite stated.

-• CompTIA's recommended background in the current seed is 2 to 3 years of hands-on experience as a systems administrator or cloud engineer; treat that as readiness context, not a hard gate.
+• CompTIA's recommended background is 2 to 3 years of hands-on experience as a systems administrator or cloud engineer; treat that as readiness context, not a hard gate.

-• Employer-language samples can guide labs and vocabulary, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+• Postings in the sample can guide labs and vocabulary, but they are not representative demand, market share, salary, placement, or certification ROI evidence.

 • AI can help cloud operations study and troubleshooting, but AI usage data is descriptive workflow context and every technical recommendation still needs verification.